zhangqianchi/FineFilter/README.md

 # FineFilter
-This is the repository for the paper  FineFilter:A Fine-grained Noise Filtering Mechanism for Retrieval-Augmented Large Language Models.
+This is the anonymous repository for the paper  FineFilter: A Fine-grained Noise Filtering Mechanism for Retrieval-Augmented Large Language Models.

 # Model Architecture